typelevel/sbt-typelevel/README.md

 ```

-The plugin provides three settings, which you can add to your `build.sbt`:
+The plugin provides three settings, which you can add to your `build.sbt`. *Read this carefully in order to not bloat your build or produce conflicts with other plugins.*

 ```scala
 // useful if you're just consuming libraries, but don't publish yourself,